 Breeding season: American tree sparrows have a rather narrow breeding season starting in late mid-June through early August.

-Breeding Period: American tree sparrows lay 4-6 2 white with brown spots.
+Breeding Period: American tree sparrows lay 4-6 white eggs with brown spots.
 It takes about 23 days from egg-laying (incubation period 15 days, nestling period 8 days) until fledging.

 Lifespan: American tree sparrows live at least 10 years and 9 months.